An In-depth Walkthrough of GRPO in NeMo RL#

 \[ E_{s \sim \pi_{\text{inference}}(x)}[-\frac{\pi_{\text{training}}(x)}{\pi_{\text{inference}}(x)}log(\pi_{\text{training}}(x))] \]

-using the rollouts in each training global batch as Monte-Carlo samples.
-The ratio of \(\pi\) is in the formula to importance-correct for the mismatch between the policy over the course of training in a singular GRPO step and the inference framework.
+This expectation is estimated using the rollouts in each global training batch as Monte Carlo samples.
+The ratio of \(\pi\) values in the formula serves to apply importance correction for the mismatch between the training policy during a single GRPO step and the inference-time policy used to sample states.

-We use this to track if our models are entropy-collapsing too quickly during training (as is quite common).
-This is a pretty rough monte-carlo approximation, so we wouldn’t recommend using this directly for an entropy bonus or otherwise backpropagating through this.
-You can take a look at NeMo-Aligner’s implementation of a full entropy calculation if you’re interested (WIP efficient calculation in NeMo-RL).
+We use this to track if our models are experiencing entropy collapse too quickly during training (as is quite common).
+This is a fairly rough Monte Carlo approximation, so we wouldn’t recommend using this directly for an entropy bonus or otherwise backpropagating through this.
+You can take a look at NeMo Aligner’s implementation of a full entropy calculation if you’re interested (work-in-progress efficient calculation in NeMo RL).

 Evaluate the Trained Model#